imoore76/configurature/README.md

 </p>

 Configurature is a Go library that provides declarative app configuration using structs.
+It is designed with sensible default behavior while allowing for fine-grained configuration if desired.

 Configuration values can be specified (in value precedence order) on the command line, using environment variables, and/or in a config file (yaml or json).